Q-Switched Nd: YAG Laser

 Some of the Q-Switched lasers include:

-- Ruby Laser is used to remove rare tattoo colors like lime green and sky blue.
+- Ruby Laser is used to removing rare tattoo colors like lime green and sky blue.

 While every patient is different, each tattoo that is undergoing removal is different.
 Different laser wavelengths are required to remove different colors of tattoo ink.